 - Bar area in an adjacent room

-- A large Meeting Room upstairs (15 m x 5 m), accessible by lift or stairs, incorporating a hot water facility for tea/coffee and a sink; Capacity not to be exceeded: seated (rows or tables) 40 persons, standing 60 persons
+- A large Meeting Room upstairs (15 m x 5 m), accessible by lift or stairs, incorporating a hot water facility for tea/coffee and a sink; Capacity not to be exceeded: 40 persons.

 - Fully-fitted downstairs kitchen with oven and six electric rings, dishwasher, fridge, hot water facility for tea etc., toaster, plate warmer, crockery, pans etc.; a serving hatch into the lobby